 You can view the current strategies implemented at feel-the-Yearn.

 In the future we plan to make a dashboard to make the strategies and APY easy to understand.

-Andre and other developers write them but the multi-sig decides if they will be implemented or not.
+Developers write them but the multi-sig, instructed by YFI voters, decides if they will be implemented or not.

 For now you can post your strategy on the forum in the strategy section.
 Detailing what it should buy/sell/farm and what the current APY is.
 There will be a template to help you get started.

-Post it on the forum and if it gets approved it will be used in the vaults and you can get paid for it.
+Post it on the forum or get in touch with the developer team, if you get support for your idea and it ends up being implemented and approved, it will be used in the vaults and you can get paid for it.

-For now Andre watches the markets and writes strategies that he and the multi-sig thinks are safe while giving the highest yield.
+Strategy creators watch the markets and write strategies that they think are safe while giving the highest yield.
 They change them according to current yields on the market.

 Earn is a yield aggregator for lending platforms that rebalances for highest yield during contract interaction.

 Zap allows users to convert supported tokens with just one contract interaction to reduce transaction costs.

 Zaps were made by DefiZap which is now Zapper.fi as a type of all in one DeFi routing service.